-Outdated or corrupt graphics drivers, USB 3.0 drivers, network drivers, etc. are known to result in myriad issues in Windows update or installation.
+Driver failure can also result in boot loop and other Windows startup issues.
+Outdated or corrupt graphics drivers, USB 3.0 drivers, network drivers, etc. are known to cause myriad issues in Windows update or installation.
 If you locate faulty hardware device drivers in the Device Manager, you can use some professional driver troubleshooters, like Driver Talent, to help to download the drivers for Windows 10 Fall Creators Update/Creators Update.

 The utility contains the official and WHQL drivers that are best matched to your computer without causing driver signature issues.
 Click the button above to get Driver Talent directly.

 Here's how to update the drivers and fix the reboot problem:

 1. Launch Driver Talent and click Scan to detect all the problematic drivers on the Windows 10 Creators Update computer.

 2. Click Update to download and install the best-match Windows drivers.

 3. Perform a restart to make all the driver changes take effects.

 Note: It is better to back up drivers before the driver update in case other system issues occur.

 If you have updated to the Windows 10 Creators Update from the v1607 or from the Windows 7/8.1, but unfortunately encounter the restart problem, you can go and roll back or downgrade this version to its predecessors.